The Gist: A powerful book that delves into the oppressive history of modern beauty standards, transforming the meaning of self-love.

 •••

 The Body Is Not an Apology is an excellent introductory text about radical self-love.
 The best part of the book is how the author, Sonya, differentiates body positivity – which often feels ingenuine and edges into toxic positivity – from radical self-love.
 The book is filled with relevant and world-transforming statistics, and Sonya’s narrative is reinforced through testimonials of her workshop’s participants.
-The Body Is Not an Apology demonstrates not only the toxicity and oppression that is grounded in our body shame and the world’s beauty industry but shows how we – the readers – can meaningfully change the relationship we have with our bodies.
+The Body Is Not an Apology demonstrates not only the toxicity and oppression that is grounded in our body shame and the world’s beauty industry but also shows how we – the readers – can meaningfully change the relationship we have with our bodies.

 The Global BodyShame Profit Complex (BSPC)

 Beauty standards throughout the world are informed by racist and heteronormative values.
 Do you think it’s a coincidence that most wellness, self-care and beauty world centres white women?
 Think about the variety of light shades foundations come in versus darker shades.
 Still not convinced?
 Go read The Body Is Not an Apology!
 The book has one of the best chapters I’ve read that breaks down body shame and the global BodyShame Profit Complex (BSPC).
-The BSPC makes (through marketing, popular culture and health care) its consumers feel less-than and profits from purchases used to correct and/or assuage the less-than feeling.
+The BSPC makes (through marketing, popular culture, and health care) its consumers feel less-than, and profits from purchases are used to correct and/or assuage the less-than feeling.

 How has body shame fueled your consumerism?
 What do you buy to “be normal,” “fit in,” or “fix your flaws?”